IBM/data-prep-kit/README.md

 For a new module to be added, a user can pick the right design based on the processing to be applied.
 More details [here](transforms).

 #### Scaling of Transforms
-To enable processing of large data volumes leveraging multi-mode clusters, [Ray](https://docs.ray.io/en/latest/index.html) and [Spark](https://spark.apache.org) wrappers are provided, to readily scale out the Python implementations.
+To enable processing of large data volumes leveraging multi-mode clusters, [Ray](https://docs.ray.io/en/latest/index.html) or [Spark](https://spark.apache.org) wrappers are provided, to readily scale out the Python implementations.
 A generalized workflow is shown [here](doc/data-processing.md).

 #### Bring Your Own Transform